-Ready to give quilting a go, but not quite ready to dive into an entire quilt, it's time for you to meet the quilted placemat.
-It's the perfect project for practicing new skills, and totally manageable, even for newbies.
-Not to mention deliciously stylish.
+If you're ready to give quilting a go, but aren't quite ready to dive into an entire quilt, it's time for you to meet the quilted placemat.
+It's the perfect project for practicing new skills, is totally manageable for newbies and, well, it's deliciously stylish.

-This pattern's extra fun because it's reversible.
-I put a solid gold fabric on one side and a cheery polka dot print on the other, so your mat can go from average weeknight dinner to fancy soiree with a flip.
+This particular pattern is extra fun because — hello! — it's reversible.
+With a solid gold fabric on one side and a cheery polka dot print on the other, your mat can go from average weeknight dinner to fancy soiree with a quick flip.

 - 13" x 18" piece of quilting cotton for the front

 - 14" x 19" piece of quilting cotton for the back

 - 14" x 19" piece of quilt batting or fusible fleece

 - 70" of quilt binding ( binding tool rulers optional)